ivvycode/apidocs/venues/get-booking-accommodation-list.md

 {% api-method-request %}
 {% api-method-body-parameters %}
 {% api-method-parameter name="venueId" type="integer" required=true %}
-The unique identifier of the venue to which the bookings belong
+The unique id of the venue to which the bookings belong
 {% endapi-method-parameter %}

 {% api-method-parameter name="bookingId" type="integer" required=false %}